 - Add garlic and cook until fragrant (about 30 seconds).1 ½ Tablespoons (10 g) minced garlic

-- Add tomatoes and their juices, crushing and smashing them with your spatulas and scraping the bottom of the pot as you add them until no large pieces remain.2 28 oz (793 g) cans whole peeled tomatoes
+- Add tomatoes and their juices, crushing and smashing them with your spatula and scraping the bottom of the pot as you add them until no large pieces remain.2 28 oz (793 g) cans whole peeled tomatoes

 - Stir in chicken broth, basil, sugar, salt and black pepper and stir well.2 cups (473 ml) chicken broth, ¼ cup finely sliced basil, 2 Tablespoons granulated sugar, ¼ teaspoon table salt, ½ teaspoon ground black pepper